 Direct deposit (electronic funds transfer [EFT]) is an environmentally friendly method for depositing Provider claim reimbursements.
 It is the only reimbursement method for Providers.
-Providers must notify ESC of any changes to the direct deposit information at least ten (10) business days in advance by submitting an updated Provider Registration Declaration Form (which is available at express-scripts.ca/health-care-downloads-and-resources.)
+Providers must update direct deposit (EFT) information using the Pharmacy information section of the ESC Pharmacy Provider Website at least two (2) business days in advance of the desired effective date of the change.
+For more information on modifications to Pharmacy Information, including updates to direct deposit (EFT), please refer to section 4.2 of this manual.